Book

 Bears in Big Bear

-While Big Bear was named after its healthy population of Grizzly Bears in 1845, the last of its species was eradicated from the area long ago.
+While Big Bear was named for its population of Grizzly Bears in 1845, the species was hunted into extinction in the valley long ago.
 Today, any bear you encounter in Big Bear will be a black bear.
 Black bears tend to avoid humans and it's rare that you should encounter one at all.
 Just in case you do, follow these guidelines.

 Safety Tips for Bear Sightings